akihikodaki/dts/test_plans/l3fwd_func_test_plan.rst

    *  The lookup method is lpm and use default table.
 DUT mac address is 40:A6:B7:7B:3F:00, the egress packets dst mac is 02:00:00:00:00:00::

-         Neither LPM, EM, or FIB selected, defaulting to LPM
+         Neither ACL, LPM, EM, or FIB selected, defaulting to LPM
          L3FWD: Missing 1 or more rule files, using default instead

    *  Every port creates 1 rx queue and 1 tx queue::